Asset Pricing in Pre-trained Transformer: Conclusion

-However, some open questions remain for future researchers.
-For example, as we use the observable factors for the factor model, it may have omitted factor issues which cause omitted variable bias or missing factor problems, although Transformer models already moderate such issues via autoencoder structure and self-attention mechanism.
-This is due to the observable input factors.
-Namely, we are not able to add factors that have not been explored yet.
-Future researchers can attempt alternative models from the Transformer model family for subtracting factors directly from the returns, for example, generative Transformer models such as generative pretrained Transformer (GPT).
-Furthermore, although we study the Transformer models on large capital stocks, we find the proposed models are excellent for coping with the extreme fluctuations and higher volatility appears to enhance the performance of the models.
-However, under the value-weighted portfolio evaluation, the absolute capital gain is highly reduced which is caused by high weights are distributed to the less profitable trades offered by large capital stocks.
-This implies Transformer models are extra sensitive to higher variations, namely models perform better with highly volatile assets.
+This implies that Transformer models are extra sensitive to higher variations, namely, models perform better with highly volatile assets.
 In that sense, it is possibly worth trying the proposed models on small capital stocks, emerging markets or cryptocurrencies, which have high volatility.
-Also, the firm characteristic sorted portfolios as factors increase the economic meanings to a degree, but it sacrifices some of the information originally contained in the firm characteristics.
+Also, the firm characteristic-sorted portfolios as factors increase the economic meanings to a degree, but they sacrifice some of the information originally contained in the firm characteristics.
 Researchers may explore innovative factor-organizing methods which balance information completeness and economic explanations.
-Finally, and no less importantly, researchers can further explore the LLM-based portfolio optimization or asset allocation technique as employed in \citet{Ma2023AttentionApproach}.
+Finally, and no less importantly, researchers can further explore the LLM-based portfolio optimization or asset allocation technique as employed in \citet{Ma2023AttentionApproach}.\\